 “Never ask for what ought to be offered”

-Described by most as a western, the main focal point is a seventeen-year old girl named Ree.
-Taking care of her young brother and sister, along with a nonverbal mother trapped inside her own head, the absence of her father is nothing compared to the fact he posted the house for bond in order to leave jail.
-With a court date soon approaching, Ree and her helpless wards will be homeless if he isn’t in attendance.
-So, she takes it upon herself to venture out and find the elusive Jessup, asking his old drug buddies and anyone else who might have seen him in the past few weeks.
+Described by most as a western, the main focal point is seventeen-year old Ree.
+Taking care of her young brother and sister along with a nonverbal mother trapped inside her own head, the absence of her father is nothing compared to the fact he posted the house for bond in order to avoid jail.
+With a court date soon approaching, Ree and her helpless wards will become homeless if he isn’t in attendance.
+So she takes it upon herself to venture out and find the elusive Jessup, asking his old drug buddies and anyone else who might have seen him in the past few weeks.
 While almost everyone asked is related by blood somewhere down the line, that sacred bond is only worth something if the guilty party hasn’t broken the collective’s laws.
 Anyone Ree comes into contact with either lies to her face, pleads the fifth, or ignores her altogether.
-The lone resident unwilling to forget about her father—not because of love or familial obligation to him, but for her siblings to remain under a roof—she soon finds her unwavering resolve dragging her farther and farther from the truth.
-Standing tall within this desolate wasteland, Ree will not give up until the house is theirs again or they’re kicked off and forced to part ways.
+This lone resident unwilling to forget about her father—not because of love or familial obligation, but to ensure her siblings remain under a roof—soon finds her unwavering resolve dragging her further and further from the truth.
+Standing tall within this desolate wasteland, Ree will not give up until the house is theirs again or they’re kicked out and forced to part ways.

-Very reminiscent in subject matter to Frozen River’s portrayal of one mother doing everything necessary to keep her family from starving, Winter’s Bone utilizes the many tenuous connections between resident factions and the sheriff.
-Something has happened to Jessup, you can tell by the demeanor of those she questions and the brutality both threatened and used to prevent her from finding out too much.
-If their leader Thump and his men sought justice for some transgression, they can never come clean.
-While a dead body would be enough to dissolve the bond and keep the Dolly family in their house, evidence of murder would only kick up internal bad blood, necessitating Ree’s uncle Teardrop to seek his own form of retribution.
-They reside in a cult of stern stoicism, divulging only information needed to those who need it.
-Questions are frowned upon here, causing much more trouble than help.
-But while most feel Jessup made his own bed and to hell with the children he left behind, others can’t lay it to rest.
-Trust becomes key and whether or not the truth can be uncovered, enough to help Ree stay afloat without bringing the law in to tear everything they’ve worked for apart, the crucial decision.
+Very reminiscent in subject matter to Frozen River‘s portrayal of one mother doing everything necessary to keep her family from starving, Winter’s Bone utilizes the many tenuous connections between resident factions and the sheriff.
+Something has happened to Jessup—you can tell by the demeanor of those she questions and the brutality used to threaten and prevent her from finding out too much.
+If their leader Thump and his men sought justice for some transgression, they could never come clean.
+While a dead body would be enough to dissolve the bond and keep the Dolly family in their house, evidence of murder would only kick up internal bad blood and necessitate Ree’s uncle Teardrop to seek his own form of retribution.
+They reside in a cult of stern stoicism, divulging only that information which is necessary to those who need it.
+Questions are frowned upon here and cause much more trouble than help.
+But while most feel Jessup made his own bed and to hell with the children left behind, others can’t lay it to rest.
+Trust becomes key whether or not enough truth can be uncovered to help Ree stay afloat without bringing the law in to tear everything they’ve worked for apart.

-Jennifer Lawrence is fantastic as Ree, showing the mettle a girl at seventeen can have, making each and every move with the thought of her siblings and mother close to heart.
+Jennifer Lawrence is fantastic as Ree, showing the mettle a girl at seventeen can have by making each and every move hold the thought of her siblings and mother close to heart.
 Fearless in her quest and willing to say and do things that will only get her beaten and possibly killed, the strength of the film can only rise as high as she’s able to take it.
-To think that the filmmakers actually auditioned an Olsen twin for the role is unbelievable; thankfully they found their Ree, an actress possessing the tools to seem natural out in the country, while also projecting a youthful innocence inherent to her age.
-But this character can only go so far without the help of someone demanding respect within the town, a person who makes Thump and his men take pause.
-Teardrop is a force to reckon with and one all hope to avoid confrontation with if the truth of what’s happened to his brother ever gets out.
-John Hawkes has always shined, but never been this imposing onscreen.
-Rosellini says he was excited from day one, getting dirty, weathered, tattooed and angry.
-Hawkes’ Teardrop is the epitome of this Ozark town and, like his niece, willing to do what’s needed to survive.
-Where that fervor ultimately leads is unknown, as is the final chapter of the Dolly family’s conclusion to the mystery of Jessup.
-But that’s okay; we don’t need manufactured exchanges or finite answers.
-Winter’s Bone is an authentic view inside a world most of us will only hear about, a place of tough choices and rough lives where the human soul is worth just as much as it is here.
+To think that Granik and company auditioned an Olsen twin for the role is unbelievable, but thankfully they found their Ree in an actress possessing the tools to seem natural out in the country while also projecting a youthful innocence inherent to her age.
+But this character can only go so far without the help of someone demanding respect within the town, a person able to make Thump and his men take pause.
+Teardrop is a force to reckon with and one they all hope to avoid confronting if the truth of what’s happened to his brother gets out.
+John Hawkes has always shined, but he’s never been this imposing onscreen.
+Rosellini says he was excited from day one: getting dirty, weathered, tattooed, and angry.
+Hawkes’ Teardrop is the epitome of this Ozark town and, like his niece, is willing to do what’s needed to survive.
+Where that fervor ultimately leads is unknown along with the final chapter of the Dolly family’s central mystery surrounding Jessup.
+But that’s okay.
+We don’t need manufactured exchanges or finite answers.
+Winter’s Bone is an authentic view inside a world most of us will only ever hear about, a place of tough choices and rough lives where the human soul is worth just as much as yours.